 Mental Health Stigma is the discrimination or shame placed on mental illnesses such as anxiety, OCD (Obsessive Compulsive Disorder), PTSD (Post-traumatic stress disorder), depression, bipolar disorder, and others.

-Shaming people that seek help for their mental health is also a type of mental health stigma.
+Shaming people who seek help for their mental health is also a type of mental health stigma.
 Society has often painted people with mental health illnesses as being violent or people with depression as lazy and those with anxiety as illogical.

 The Dark History of Mental Illnesses